-An application for dredging shall include the volume of lake or riverbed material to be removed and the location of the spoils disposal area.
+An application for dredging must include the volume of lake or riverbed material to be removed and the location of the spoils disposal area.
+If there are any spoils of value, they would need to be processed under IDAPA 20.03.05 - Rules for Navigable Waterway Mineral Leasing.